 My contacts with international students did not end with our return from the Caribbean, however.
 Over a twenty-year period, while living here in Nova Scotia, my husband and I were privileged to act as host parents to over fifty-five ESL (English as a Second Language) students representing eleven different countries and the province of Quebec.
 Many stayed with us for three to nine months duration, but a few remained as part of our family much longer.
 The last of our students, from China, lived with us for four years–at which time she graduated from university, and with our encouragement, set out on new adventures.

 Although I never intended to write stories, poems or novels about diversity or multiculturalism per se, my personal experiences have crept into some of my work through the settings I’ve used, or the teens I’ve known, or the themes I’ve developed that have dealt, in particular, with identity issues held in common by many “third culture kids”, who are also known today as “cross-cultural kids”.

-I’m currently living in the community of Dartmouth within Halifax Regional Municipality, Nova Scotia, and although my siblings and those of my husband reside in Ontario and we miss them, we’re happy that our two sons have chosen to live in this beautiful province, each of them a short ten-minute drive away from our current home.
+I’m currently living in the community of Dartmouth within Halifax Regional Municipality, Nova Scotia, and although my siblings and those of my husband reside in Ontario and we miss them, we’re happy that our two sons and daughter-in-law have chosen to live in this beautiful province, each of them a short drive away from our current home.